-- Snapshot View: See how the metric has changed in the past.
+- History View: See how the metric has changed in the past.
 Learn more about how to change how often the snapshots update.

-- Chart Types: See what your metric would look like with compatible different chart types.
+- Chart Type: See what your metric would look like with other compatible chart types.

 - Chart/Table View: Toggle between chart and table view to see the data that is making up the chart.